oriiyx/events-dashboard/README.md

 After coming back to the project after talking to Primož, I added authentication - following the nestjs documentation mostly - not funny buisness - I wanted to have JWT token generated.
 When I created a new user I wanted to have password hashed - I used bcrypt for that.

+...
+Well since I had a lot of personal hardships I wasnt really in the mood of writing additional data when writing the application...
+I did try...
+I was given a direction to focus on the frontend - but... what is the thing you have to focus on with frontend?
+I would say the design, UX, SEO (if its needed), performance, accessibility, responsiveness, user flow etc

+Since this is a dashboard - you loose SEO, responsiveness focus since it's not so important - people using it usually work on desktops - so I focused on design, UX, performance, accessibility and user flow.

+I wanted a simple, minimal design - since I am a shit designer I went with what I like - if you played Alien Isolation game I think you'll find some relations with that game and the dashboard.
+UX and flow are pretty standard CRUD app.

+Since I didn't have a lot of time I missed something's that I would implement if I had more time...
+Pagination, sorting, filtering, refreshing JWT token, logging structure... so much to do with so little time :)

+Frontend I used React + vite + typescript + shadcn for components + react-router-dom + nginx to add ability to navigate directly inside SPA app with zod to do some runtime checks.

+Prettier and eslint - eslint shows some warning and errors... but It's nothing major I think - some things are from codegen stuff - one err is my own... god I hate js sometimes :P ability to shoot yourself in the foot is endless - you really need to be experienced and skilled to be able to write normal code... but hey... it is what it is :)

+I didn't have any bigger issues - I didn't over abstract - I like following the https://andrewbrookins.com/technology/the-rule-of-three/ (good read, would recommend).

+I tried to catch as many errors but... javascript is really a bad language when it comes to error handling...the language doesn't tell you anything most of the time... modern software eh?

+Backend I wrote test mostly to just generate data for myself - but when I ran it - I tested most of my code - but not everything.

+I think it shows some signs of what type of developer I am when it comes to JS land - I really like to keep it simple as possible - I think NestJS is a step in that direction, but it includes a million things...
+Almost impossible to know everything in a few days of learning, but I think I did an okay job... could be better of course :)